Exploring the Dutch Caribbean island of Curacao

 Shete Boka National Park – Follow the main road from Willemstad towards Westpunt until you see the Shete Boka National Park sign along the road.
 It’s quite a long way (26 miles), but you’ll see some great scenery as you go, including Mt.
 Christoffel.
 Shete Boka National Park is located on Curacao’s north coast and it is an absolutely amazing place with breathtaking views.
 To enter, there is a small fee but it is well worth it.

 The three bokas (translated: mouths) that are protected sea turtle nesting grounds include the sea cave at Boka Tabla, Boka Pistol with its crashing powerful waves, and Boka Wandomi with its very impressive landscape.
-Also, take the time while there to see the impressive natural bridge and do not forget to carry water with you as you explore the area as there is little shelter from the sun.
+Exploring this area will take time but it is worth it to see the impressive natural bridge.
+Do not forget to carry water with you as you explore the area as there is little shelter from the sun.

-If you are in the mood for a little side adventure, then you should consider discovering Boka Patrick!
+If you are in the mood for a little side adventure, then you should consider exploring Boka Patrick!

 Located between the town of Barber and the eastern coast of Curaçao lies a swath of land known as Patrick, named after a plantation house which used to sit roughly in its center.
 Rugged, isolated and mostly flat, this is a popular area for ATV tours, but you can also hike and easily reach the coast where there are a couple of impressive inlets.
 Now, take a hike around Patrick with Curaçao for 91 Days!